ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* string_list

 A list of possible values.
-List of objects if the property type is object, else list of strings.
+A list of objects if the property type is an object, otherwise a list of strings.

 <a id="compolyx.PublishedParameter.unit"></a>